Radon-Language-Team/Radon/readme.md

 - [] Radon Documentation
 - [] Radon Website

-These might come off as very ambitious, but you gotta aim high, right? <br>
+These might come off as very ambitious...You are right! <br>

 ## Contributing
 Contributions are always welcome as this is kind of a huge project for me to work on alone. <br>